Programme/Approved Electives for 2023/24

 Description of Module Assessment

-Written reportA report (maximum 3000 words) on the accessing, storage, manipulation and analysis of data available from an internet based data repository.
-Code needs to be submitted as appendix and the appendix does not count for the word count.2: Open Book Examination weighted 50%
+Written reportA report (maximum 3000 words) on the accessing, storage, manipulation and analysis of data available from an internet-based data repository.
+The code needs to be submitted as an appendix.
+The appendix does not count for the word count.2: Open Book Examination weighted 50%

 Students should clearly label their answers with the number of the relevant question from the exam paper.

-Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hours with writing the answers.
+Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hours writing the answers.
 The additional time is provided so that the student can schedule the writing of their exam answers to fit their other activities and also to accommodate time zone differences.
 Answers should be as accurate and concise as possible.
+Students will be given 28 hours to complete the task.